How Much Do Coders Make? (Salary and Earning Potential)

 Here are some ways you can begin to expand your knowledge of computer coding:

-- Take free online courses: Many reputable websites offer free online coding classes where you can begin to understand the basics of coding languages and programming.
+Take free online courses.
+Many reputable websites offer free online coding classes where you can begin to understand the basics of coding languages and programming.
 You can choose courses that focus on one coding language or others that teach multiple coding languages.
 This is a good way to prepare for a more official training program.

-- Play games: Coding games are a fun way to get used to simple coding commands.
+Play games.
+Coding games are a fun way to get used to simple coding commands.
 You can find a large variety of online games or mobile apps that teach coding through gaming platforms.
 Some games may even teach you more advanced coding structures.

 2. Enroll in a training program

-- Earn a degree in computer science: A four-year degree in computer science may provide more marketable credentials to help you earn a position after you graduate.
+A four-year degree in computer science may provide more marketable credentials to help you earn a position after you graduate.
 Over the course of your degree program, you'll learn basic and advanced coding languages and processes.
 You'll also have the opportunity to pursue a specialization within the coding industry.
 When searching for four-year degree programs, make sure you find one from an accredited university.

-3. Network with other professionals
+3. Network with other industry experts

 4. Find a position in the tech industry